Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 that once multiple different variants end up being installed, they may overwrite one another.

-Or one can just publish a single package with all possible variants inside — however that massively increases the wheel sizes, which is very much undesirable and for projects like PyTorch won't fit within PyPI's size limits.
+Or one can just publish a single package with all possible variants inside, at the price of massively increasing the wheel sizes, which is highly undesirable, and for projects like PyTorch it is going to exceed PyPI's size limits.

 ## Plugins to the rescue!